Tarantula (Marvel Comics): Luis Alvarez

 Luis Alvarez is the second character to use the Tarantula codename.
 He was a special government operative and a former captain in the Delvadian militia, but not given to terrorist activities.
 Acting more as a death squad/government enforcer, Alvarez is chosen by Delvadian government officials to be the second Tarantula, and undergoes a mutagenic treatment to increase his already-considerable physical abilities, wearing an identical costume.
 He is sent to the United States by the Delvadian government to eliminate political refugees from that country, and to kill Spider-Man for what happened to his predecessor, but Spider-Man and Captain America defeat him.
 Working as a mercenary, Alvarez teams up with the Chameleon to eliminate Spider-Man where he nearly kills Flash Thompson, but this plan failed and he is defeated by Spider-Man and the Black Cat.
-Alvarez later battles the Punisher and Batroc the Leaper.
 Eventually, Alvarez is caught and murdered by the Jury.